Languages of Pakistan? If you came here to grab the maximum information for the topic, then be confident that you are in the right place.

 After partition, the Balochi literary association board was set up to promote Balochi through the publishing of various magazines and books.

-Moreover, after partition, Radio Pakistan Karachi began to broadcast in Balochi as well as the Quetta Radio station.
+Moreover, after the partition, Radio Pakistan Karachi began to broadcast in Balochi as well as the Quetta Radio station.
 In this way, people such as Atta Shad and Gul Khan Nazir worked tirelessly to promote Balochi.

 Punjabi is also one of the regional languages of Pakistan.
 In fact, it is the most spoken language of Pakistan.
 Punjabi is not only spoken in Punjab but also in the areas of KPK and Kashmir.